 About our Sponsor

-The Aussie Hands Resource Toolkit was made possible by the NDIA ILC Individual Capacity Building Program – an Australian Government initiative.
+The Aussie Hands Resource Toolkit was funded by the Australian Government Department of Social Services – ILC Individual Capacity Building Program – an Australian Government Initiative’.